 Beyond being the animal emblem of ALL TIGERS, the protection of tigers is an integral part of our project.
-Member of the network 1% for THE PLANET, ALL TIGERS gives 1% of our proceeds to The Poh Kao Association, who fights to preserve wild tigers, and their eco-system, where they are most threatened.
+Member of the network 1% for THE PLANET, ALL TIGERS gives 1% of our proceeds to The Poh Kao Association, which fights to preserve wild tigers and their eco-system, where they are most threatened.

 Let us introduce the founder, Véronique Audibert, who talks about her fight for biodiversity.